Celiac Disease Clinic

 While celiac disease primarily affects the gastrointestinal tract, it is now recognized that the condition can affect other organ systems without showing noticeable gastrointestinal symptoms.
 This makes diagnosing celiac disease challenging.

 Several blood tests are available to test for celiac disease.
-The blood tests measure for certain antibodies, including IgA tissue transglutaminase antibody (also known as tTG antibody), IgA anti-endomysial antibody, anti-gliadin antibodies IgA and IgG (in younger children) and antibodies to deamidated gliadin.
+The blood tests measure for certain antibodies, including IgA tissue transglutaminase antibody (also known as tTG antibody), IgA anti-endomysial antibody, and IgA and IgG antibodies to deamidated gliadin known as DGP antibodies.
+The main test used for screening for celiac disease is the tTG-IgA test.

-If the tests results are positive, an upper endoscopy is performed to get a biopsy from the first part of the small intestine (duodenum).
+If the tests results are positive, or if the clinical picture suggests celiac disease, an upper endoscopy is performed to get a biopsy from the first part of the small intestine (duodenum).
 The biopsy is required to establish a definite diagnosis of celiac disease.
 Sometimes the symptoms are so pronounced that an endoscopy and biopsy is performed even if the celiac disease antibody test results are negative.
+Up to 10 percent of patients with celiac disease who eat gluten have a normal level of tTG IgA.

 Prior to celiac disease diagnosis

-DO NOT start a gluten-free diet before you are diagnosed.
-The damage to the small intestine that is caused by gluten in people with celiac disease is reversible, and eliminating gluten from the diet before the biopsy is performed can interfere with obtaining accurate test results.
+It is recommended not to start a gluten-free diet before you are diagnosed.
+Small intestine damage caused by gluten in people with celiac disease is reversible, and eliminating gluten from the diet before the biopsy is performed can interfere with obtaining accurate test results.
+Antibody levels decline once you start a gluten-free diet, which also contributes to blood test inaccuracy.

-Celiac disease is not the same as a wheat allergy or gluten sensitivity without intestinal damage.
+Celiac disease is not the same as a wheat allergy or gluten sensitivity without intestinal damage (non-celiac gluten sensitivity).
 The hereditary nature of the disease and the risk of nutritional deficiencies, other autoimmune diseases and GI cancers make it important for a person to be properly diagnosed.
+There are several digestive conditions that can cause symptoms from eating wheat, grains and starches, which are treated differently than celiac disease.

 Read more about the differences between these conditions and diseases at the American Celiac Disease Alliance.